junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 And Cas answers, his tone flat, "He has plenty of time to recover, I don't."

 "God, you're cruel to yourself."
-Dean wipes the corner of his eyes, closing the distance between them, wrapping his arms around Cas tight, his chin pressed against his shoulder.
+Dean wipes the corner of his eyes, closing the distance between them, wrapping his arms around Cas tightly, his chin pressed against his shoulder.
 "Thank goodness you're here.
 So good to see you again, buddy."

 Cas puts his arms around Dean's back, and presses him hard.
 He swallows, and says quietly, "Hello, Dean."

-There is something in his voice gives Dean a shivering chill.
+There is something in his voice that gives Dean a shivering chill.
+It's too tight, too much forced calm, suppressed and controlled.
 He pulls back, still keeping a hand on Cas's shoulder.
 By the sheer light leaking into the room from outside, he checks Cas up and down, frowning at his farmer's shirt and cowboy pants.
-So uncomfortably blended in and human look.
+So uncomfortably perfectly blended in, so human.
 He looks more disheveled than Dean ever remembers, dirt and dust covering his face and clothes like he's been on the road for so long that the sand of the Wild West has already carved itself into his skin.
 The look that belongs to all the cowboys of this era.

-Dean looks at him in the eyes.
+Dean looks him in the eyes.
 "Where have you been?"

 "When."
 Cas corrects.